Vinlic/WebVideoCreator/README.en-US.md

 # Introduction

 WebVideoCreator (abbreviated as WVC) is a framework for rendering web animations into videos.
 It's implemented based on Node.js + Puppeteer + Chrome + FFmpeg.
 It performs deterministic rendering and captures any HTML5-playable animations (CSS3 animations/SVG animations/Lottie animations/GIF animations/APNG animations/WEBP animations) and any timeline-based animations driven by [RAF](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestAnimationFrame).
 You can also mischievously use `setInterval` or `setTimeout` to control animations.
-WVC supports embedding MP4 and transparent WebM videos, as well as features such as transition compositing, audio synthesis, and font loading.
+WVC supports embedding or exporting MP4 and transparent WebM videos, as well as features such as transition compositing, audio synthesis, and font loading.
 Let's get started with the [Quick Start](#quick-start).

 WVC creates a virtual time environment for your cool animated pages, which can be imagined as something akin to "The Truman Show."
 Its main responsibility is to transform an [uncertain rendering environment](./docs/renderer-env.md#不确定性的渲染环境) into a [deterministic rendering environment](./docs/renderer-env.md#确定性的渲染环境).